Investigating Counterclaims in Causality Extraction from Text: Limitations

 is rephrased to

-While this can be seen as a limitation, we believe that, in the contrary, it should not hinder a good model at picking up the concausal nature of this statement since it remains clear.
-In the example above, it is clear that a concausal relationship is expressed between the demand for a certain minimum pay and the strike.
-This may even help discerning whether the models classify and extract (non)\nolinebreak{}causal relationships correctly because they know the relationship from their training data or because they can faithfully extract the information provided in the texts.
+While this can be seen as a limitation, we believe that, in the contrary, it should not hinder a good model at picking up the countercausal nature of this statement since it remains clear.
+In the example above, it is clear that a countercausal relation is expressed between the demand for a certain minimum pay and the strike.
+This may even help discerning whether the models classify and extract (non)\nolinebreak{}causal relations correctly because they know the relation from their training data or because they can faithfully extract the information provided in the texts.